Skip to content

 Getting Started with MiRoCloud

-Exercise 1.
-Clapper control
+1. Clapper control (hitting the cans)

-In this exercise, claps are used to control the duration of each of the MiRo's actions in sequence, which should result in MiRo driving into a stack of cans.
+Here, claps are used to control the duration of each of the MiRo's actions in sequence, which should result in MiRo driving into a stack of cans.
 The key idea is to time the claps just at the right moments.
 This is an example of a program which has a simple and linear flow, with each block being executed after the next one.

 Clapper control code